 Each personal credit bureau uses different criteria for scoring, but they all generally look at the same factors:

-Age of accounts Credit bureaus also take into consideration how old your credit accounts are.
-The older, the more positive the impact on your credit scores, so you may not want to close credit accounts, even if you no longer use them.
+• Age of accounts: Credit bureaus take into consideration how old your credit accounts are.
+The older the accounts, the more positive the impact on your credit scores.
+Because of this, you may not want to close credit accounts, even if you no longer use them.

-Payment history The bureaus also look at whether you have any late or nonpayments on your accounts.
+• Payment history: Credit bureaus look at whether you have any late or nonpayments on your accounts.
 Even one missed payment can have a negative impact on your score.

-New credit Agencies also look at the number of credit accounts you've recently opened, as well as the number of hard inquiries lenders make when you apply for credit.
+• New credit: Agencies look at the number of credit accounts you've recently opened, as well as the number of hard inquiries lenders make when you apply for credit.

-Credit mix Credit scoring models also consider the types of accounts you have, as this can show how well you manage a range of credit products.
-Those with high scores often carry a diverse mix of credit accounts, such as car loan, credit card, student loan, or mortgage.
+• Credit mix: Credit scoring models also consider the types of accounts you have, as this can show how well you manage a range of credit products.

 What Can You Do if You Have a Low Business Credit Score?